sewernoodle/nothing_headphones_assistant_button_remapper/README.md

-# Nothing Headphones (1) — Bluetooth Button Click Detector
+# Nothing Headphones (1) — voice assistant button remapper

 Detect button presses on **Nothing Headphones (1)** in real time on Windows, and map the **voice assistant button** to any keystroke you want.